mumarkhan999/live-notes/README.md

 ### Overview
-This sites contains links to different notes which I tried to make accessible to most of the people
+This site contains links to different notes which I tried to make accessible to most of the people

 1. [Commonly used git commands](./git_tricks.html)
 2. [Python OOP concepts](./python_oop.html)